RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 .. figure:: Figures/fraction3.png
    :align: center

-   Shallow Equality Versus Deep Equality
+   Figure 7: Shallow Equality Versus Deep Equality

 We can create **deep equality** (see :ref:`Figure 7 <fig_fraction3>`)–equality by the same value, not the same reference–by overriding the ``__eq__``